angular/angular/aio/content/guide/event-binding.md

 ## Binding to passive events

 Angular also supports passive event listeners.
-For example, you can use the following steps to make a scroll event passive.
+For example, use the following steps to make a scroll event passive.

 1. Create a file `zone-flags.ts` under `src` directory.
 2. Add the following line into this file.